LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-powerpoint.md

 This cannot be fixed as it is an external third party video.
 Options include:

 * contacting the owner of the video and asking if they will add subtitles
-* creating a transcript of the video and adding the transcript immediately below the video, I used https://soundtype.ai/ downloaded to my mobile phone to do this
+* creating a transcript of the video and adding the transcript immediately below the video, I used https://soundtype.ai/ (external website) downloaded to my mobile phone to do this
 * removing the video from the presentation, if the two previous suggestions are not available

 #### Hard-to-Read Text Contrast